5 Hotels with the Best Views in New Zealand

 Lodge rooms have a sumptuous Japanese soaking bath, while the hotel has a lap pool and a spa and guests can also dine at the restaurant.

 Kaikoura itself, meanwhile, is famed for its marine wildlife, and this is the best location in the South Island for whale watching.
-Tours depart at least once a day and they have a very high success rate.
+Kaikoura whale watching tours depart at least once a day and they have a very high success rate.
 Whale species found in the area include sperm whales, orcas and southern right whales.
 It’s also possible to spot dolphins and seabirds, including the mighty albatross.

 Hotels with the Best Views in New Zealand